BesnikShala/Milestone-project-1/README.md

 - The site will also include a full gallary page where previous work can be viewed.

+- A modal implemented in the gallary to allow users to enlarge the images and also view text information for that image.

 ## Features Left to Implement

-- A modal will be implemented in the gallary to allow users to enlarge the images and also view text information for that image.
+-

 ## Technologies Used